Procedure – Electronic Resources and Internet Safety

 - Staff use of the network for incidental personal use in accordance with all district policies and procedures; or

-- Connection of personal electronic devices (wired or wireless), when authorized, including portable devices with network capabilities, to the district network after checking with Director of Technology to confirm that the device is equipped with up-to-date virus software, compatible network card, and is configured properly.
+- Connection of personal electronic devices (wired or wireless), when authorized, including portable devices with network capabilities, to the district network after checking with the Director of Technology to confirm that the device is equipped with up-to-date virus software, compatible network card, and is configured properly.
 Connection of any personal electronic device is subject to all procedures in this document and district policy.

 Unacceptable network use by district students and staff includes but is not limited to: